 What Is The Cause Of Love Handles And How To Get Rid Of Them?

 The question ‘What is the cause of love handles’ is quite familiar to many men and women.
 This stubborn fat on the abdomen’s side can be quite frustrating to get rid of even to people who work out regularly.
 However, despite how frustrating love handles are to get rid of, you can still do away with them.
 It just requires some dedication and lifestyle changes on your part.
+A healthy diet that creates an adequate caloric deficit and regular workouts are the two most effective methods of banishing excess fat from all over your body, and love handles are not an exception.
+There are a whole lot of exercises that target the back, abs, and hips, tone your obliques and stomach, increase your energy expenditure and boost your metabolism.
+So, if you are wondering what is the cause of love handles and how to get rid of love handles, then this article is exactly what you need!

 If you are wondering, ‘What is the main cause of love handles?,’ fat retention is the main culprit of love handles.
 However, love handles, like other belly fat, in general, is caused by other factors.
 They are: